Jwink3101/notefile/CLI_help.md

   command
     mod               Modify notes.
-Edit interactivly, add or replace notes, add or remove tags
+Edit interactivly, add or replace notes, add or remove tags.
+Prints each target whose note was written
-    edit              Shortcut for 'notefile mod --edit'
+    edit              Shortcut for 'notefile mod --edit'.
+Prints each target whose note was written
     copy              Copy the notes from SRC to DST(s).
-DST must not have any notes
-    replace           Replace/Update some or all of the content in SRC to notes in DST
+DST must not have any notes.
+Prints each destination whose note was written replace           Replace/Update some or all of the content in SRC to notes in DST.
+Prints each destination whose note was written
     change-tag        Change one tag to another (or multiple) and display the results
     vis               Change the visibility of file(s)/dir(s)